milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 Aside from the above, command options can change based on the combination of what the BIOS allows and what indicator option mode LEDs are put in.

+The kernel side `nuc_wmi` driver used to be named `nuc_led` but this was renamed to `nuc_wmi` due the driver being turned into a generalized RPC interface for the WMI functions and the fact that some Intel NUCs also have additional WMI functions for HDMI and USB that can be controlled via the same WMI ID.
+We currently only implement the userland functionality for the NUC LED WMI functions.

+NUC 7's do not allow for the LEDs to be set to `SW Control` via the WMI calls, and thus in order to control the LEDs with the Python userland, you must explicitly enable `SW Control` manually in the BIOS.
+Once an LED has been set to `SW Control` in the BIOS, it will remain off initially until a color is explicitly set, after which the set color is retained across reboots.

 ## Warnings

-The `nuc_led` kernel module only allows return values for the last command issued to be read once.
+The `nuc_wmi` kernel module only allows return values for the last command issued to be read once.
 If multiple commands are issued in rapid succession without reading the return code for each in between, then the return codes are lost.

-In the same light, there is an unresolved race condition in using the `nuc_wmi` userland as a result of this behavior.
-Some of the CLI commands issue multiple WMI calls in succession in order to provide better usability instead of just translating CLI options and blindly passing them into the WMI interface.
-Therefore, since we haven't implemented file locking to prevent two CLI commands from creating a race condition on the control file, we recommend not running CLI commands concurrently.
+Starting with `nuc_wmi` version `2.3.0`, the CLI commands now use a lock file to prevent overlapping concurrent access to the NUC WMI control file, however if you are sending commands manually to the control file then it is up to you to make sure you dont send concurrent commands and potentially lose the return value.

 ## Installing from package

-On UBOS, these userland tools are part of the ``intel-nuc-led`` package.
+On UBOS, these userland tools are part of the `intel-nuc-wmi` package.
 Install with:

 ```
-sudo pacman -S ubos-nuc-led
+sudo pacman -S ubos-nuc-wmi
 ```

 On other distros, install from source.